 A full-time graduate student is by definition registered for 8 to 16 hours each semester.
-A graduate student on appointment must be registered for at least 8 hours each semester.
-Graduate students can be registered for no more than 9 credit hours per semester.
+A graduate student on appointment (that is, awarded an assistantship of tuition waiver and stipend) must be registered for at least 9 hours each semester; keep in mind that the History Department will only pay for 9 credit hours of coursework for those on appointment.

-M.A. students on appointment should take three courses in both semesters of their first year (18 total credit hours), one class and six hours of Thesis I in their third semester in the program, and two classes and two hours of Thesis II in their fourth and (ideally) final semester.
 Note that courses at the Master's level are numbered beginning with a "5" or "6"; doctoral courses start with a "7" or "8."
 Foreign language courses to develop reading proficiency do not count toward the minimum 8-hour semester load or toward the hour requirements of a student's graduate program.